Sovietmember/hazardnukerfixed/README.md

 🌟 **Enjoyed Hazard Nuker?** Consider dropping a star :)

-**Hazard Stealer was created by Rdimo & DeKrypt and fixed by zdetp. + Maintained by K.Dot227**
+**Hazard Stealer was created by Rdimo & DeKrypt and fixed by soviet. + Maintained by K.Dot227**

 Discord: Rdimo | soviet